go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 If the `CustomPath` folder can't be found despite checking `gitea help`, check the `GITEA_CUSTOM` environment variable; this can be used to override the default path to something else.
 `GITEA_CUSTOM` might, for example, be set by an init script.
+You can check whether the value is set under the "Configuration" tab on the site administration page.

 - [List of Environment Variables](https://docs.gitea.io/en-us/specific-variables/)